jon-heard/obsidian-inline-scripts/README.md

 ## Overview
 Shortcuts are defined in shortcut files, to be added to the vault as notes.
 When one or more shortcut-file notes are in the vault and connected to this plugin, their shortcuts will expand when they are typed into any note in the vault.
 Users can download prewritten shortcut files into their vault, or write their own.
 A sample of shortcut files can be found [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).
 For example, [this](https://raw.githubusercontent.com/jon-heard/obsidian-text-expander-js_shortcutFiles/main/TEJS_mythicV2.md) file contains shortcuts to perform actions defined by the [Mythic GME RPG system](https://www.drivethrurpg.com/product/229391/Mythic-Variations-2?manufacturers_id=480).

 Individual shortcuts can also be defined in the settings.
 This is useful for one-off shortcuts as it requires less work and file clutter.
-It is also less flexible with shortcut organization and transfer.
-This plugin, __Text Expander JS__, comes with a few shortcuts predefined in the settings.
+It is also less flexible with shortcut organization and transfer.  __Text Expander JS__ comes with a few shortcuts predefined in the settings.
 Try typing `;;d100;` (or `!!d100!` on mobile) in a note to see a shortcut in action.

+NOTE: Each shortcut file should have a "help" shortcut that expands to a list of all shortcuts in the file.
+The shortcut `;;help;` expands to a list of these "help" shortcuts.

 ## HOW-TO: Install and enable the plugin
 TBA